 What does this funding cover?

-As a minimum, the funding will pay fees at the Home/EU rate and provide a stipend at the standard Research Council rate (currently £14,777 pa) for the duration of fee liability* (typically, 3 years).
+As a minimum, the funding will pay fees at the Home/EU rate and provide a stipend at the standard Research Council rate (£15,009 pa for 2019/20) for the duration of fee liability* (typically 3 years).
 Most awards will cover the higher overseas fees as well.
 Some awards pay higher stipends and/or extend to 4 years.
-Students on MSDTC structured D.Phil. courses (with a fee liability of 4 years) are funded for 4 years.
+Students on Medical Sciences Doctoral Training Centre structured DPhil courses (with a fee liability of 4 years) are funded for 4 years.
 Some awards include additional funds to cover research and training expenses.
 The balance of the research and training expenses are generally paid by the supervisors and/or their Department.

 Should I apply to outside sources?